Cat Arthritis: Early Signs and Simple Home Changes That May Help

 Stairs + climbing

-Avoiding stairs?
-Taking them slowly?
-Choosing easier routes through the house?
+Avoiding stairs, taking them slowly, or choosing easier routes through the house.

 Grooming + coat